 Hitchin’s Plait Market in the 1880s (top) and c1910.
-The lessening in bustle is clear to see
+The reduced bustle is clear to see.

 The journey back home was harder than the outward trip - usually the goods carried back home were heavier than the plait and the women were tired after their exertions.
 If the weather was bad, Grey said he had seen ‘women return in a very pitiable plight’ but added that they didn’t grumble much ‘being more hardened to all sorts of weather and accustomed to roughing it more out of doors than are those of the present day’.

 Many parents wanted their children to plait because this contributed to the family’s income.
 They could earn up to 6d a day when their father was earning about 10 shillings a week.
 If parents felt that children were spending too long at their studies, they might be withdrawn from school.
 To offset the accusation of the exploitation of child labour, it has to be said that ‘the Plait’ meant that widows and physically incapacitated people could support themselves through plaiting rather than throwing themselves upon parish relief.
 At Preston the censuses of 1851 and 1861 record only two people as receiving such relief.
 But the main benefit was that family could have a higher standard of living than in other rural parts because of women and children’s earnings as plaiters.
 Their farm-labouring men folk might bring home ten shillings a week. while the rest of the family could earn another five shillings, a substantial increase.